 Can You Brush Your Teeth Before an Endoscopy?

-Sure, as long as you don’t swallow anything for 6-8 hours before your procedure.
-Digestive Health Centers of Dallas understands the compulsion to brush your teeth before a medical professional works in the vicinity of your mouth.
+Sure, as long as you don’t swallow anything for 6-8 hours before your upper endoscopy procedure.
+Digestive Health Centers of Dallas understands the compulsion to brush your teeth before medical professional works in the vicinity of your mouth.
 It’s why you always want to brush your teeth before you have your semiannual dental checkup.
 If you feel the need to brush your teeth, go for it!
 Just be sure to spit!

 What Can You Eat the Day Before an Endoscopy?